Detox and Rehab Centers in Nevada

 |Day Treatment/Partial Hospitalization||9||11.11%|

 |Methadone/buprenorphine maintenance or naltrexone treatment||20||24.69%|

 There are several items to consider when choosing a provider to ensure that the facility will suit your needs.
-The first of which is deciding whether or not you will attend a state-funded facility or a privately owned one.
+The first of which is deciding whether or not you will attend a state-funded treatment center or a privately owned one.
 The second will be choosing how to pay for treatment.

 State-Funded detox or rehab programs can be attractive for several reasons.
 The primary reason being the economic impact state-funded or government programs cost is far cheaper than that of private programs.
-While the difference in the effectiveness of a state-funded program versus a private program are almost indistinguishable, there are some short comings associated with state-funded programs.
+While the difference in the effectiveness of a state-funded program versus a private program is almost indistinguishable, there are some shortcomings associated with state-funded programs.

 The demand for rehab and detox is extremely high in America and across the world.
 As a result, many state-funded programs are overwhelmed with people ready to attend treatment.
-This means that they these programs have to prioritize admissions based on the severity of someone’s addiction and may limit the number of times one may admit to a state-funded facility.
-Additionally, state-funded programs in Nevada may lack the amenities that private facilities use to make their patients’ treatment experience as comfortable as possible.
+This means that these programs have to prioritize admissions based on the severity of someone’s addiction and may limit the number of times one may admit to a state-funded facility.
+Additionally, state-funded treatment centers in Nevada may lack the amenities that private treatment centers use to make their patients’ treatment experience as comfortable as possible.

-In the table below, you’ll find a breakdown of all the types of rehab and detox facilities to better understand your options in Nevada.
+In the table below, you’ll find a breakdown of all the types of addiction treatment programs to better understand your options in Nevada.1

 |Facility Operation, by number and percent|